What is Northern Rhode Island Lacrosse Association (NRI_LAX)?

 Where does the registration fee go?

-Volunteers run NRILAX and therefore all proceeds from the NRI portion of your registration fees go towards running the program.
-This includes uniforms, state RIYLL dues, referee fees, goals, hundreds of balls per season, field paint, misc equipment (goalie, scoreboards, cones, first aid supplies etc), end off season supplies for the NRILAX and CYLAX end of season outing, etc.
+Volunteers run NRI and therefore all proceeds from registration fees go towards running the program.
+This includes uniforms, indoor fees, state RIYLL dues, referee fees, goals, hundreds of balls per season, field paint, misc equipment (goalie, scoreboards, cones, first aid supplies etc), end off season supplies for the NRI end of season activities, etc.